Geta/klarna/src/Klarna.Payments/README.md

 - Server side - During checkout we use the CreateOrUpdateSession to update the session at Klarna (this does not contain any PI)
 - Client side - When the user clicks on 'Place order' we use the Klarna javascript library to do an authorize call, providing the necessary PI.
     - If authorize succeeds we receive an authorization token, which we add to the checkout form and pass on to our server
     - If authorize fails, for example if there are no offers based on the user's personal info, we flip a boolean on the user's cart server side.
-That boolean will allow the CreateOrUpdateSession to send PI to Klarna in any subsequent call (IKlarnaService - AllowedToSharePersonalInformation).
+That boolean will allow the CreateOrUpdateSession to send PI to Klarna in any subsequent call (IKlarnaPaymentsService - AllowedToSharePersonalInformation).
 - Server side - After authorize we take our cart and create another 'clean' session based on the information we have (which is our 'thruth'), using this session and the authorization token we can create an order in Klarna.
     - If creating an order fails, the authorize request has been tampered with and the payment fails